How AMC (AMC Entertainment Holdings) Makes Money in 2025: A Deep-Dive With Income Statement

 Net Income

-- AMC converts a minimal portion of sales into profit due to high fixed costs, interest expenses, and ongoing investments in theater upgrades.
+• AMC converts a significant portion of sales into profit due to improved cost controls and a rebound in high-margin revenue streams.

 What Drives AMC's Money Machine?